ISK Privacy Notice

 Photographs and videos of your children may be taken by staff and students throughout the school year to record and share everyday life at ISK.
 Your child may be identifiable in these photographs or videos.
 Identifiable photographs of your child may be used for:

-- educational and informational purposes (such as keeping records of lessons, field trips, sports, events, staff training), as we have a legitimate interest to do so;
+- educational and informational purposes (such as yearbooks, annual reports and keeping records of lessons, field trips, sports, events, staff training), as we have a legitimate interest to do so;

 - the identification of your child for health related purposes, such as allergies, as it is in the vital interest of your child to do so; and